BSN-Professional and Accelerated Second Degree

 Purdue University Northwest College of Nursing offers a four-year (120 credit hour) nursing program for students who have no previous college credit.
 The program prepares a nurse generalist with baccalaureate level nursing competencies who will be able to provide comprehensive, safe, nursing care for people from birth to death within a variety of healthcare settings.
 This degree academically prepares students who wish to pursue advanced degrees in nursing.

-• Five Subject GPA 3.0 or higher (English, Foreign Language, History, Math, Lab Sciences & Social Science)
+• Also required is a 5 subject GPA of 3.0 or higher (includes English, Foreign language, History, Math, Lab Science & Social Science).

-• Applicant with a GED must complete 9 hours of University credit OR must meet the SAT/ACT criteria as listed above.
+• Applicant with a GED must complete 9 hours of University credit AND must meet the criteria for an additional academic metric.

 CoursesSemesters